 At times, there were misunderstandings with one another.
 He had a difficult time with the English language.
 Translating what was said from English into Greek, more often than not, did not mean the same thing.
 During those time, we would sit down and I would explain in order for him to understand.
 We made it work.

 Once our daughter came along, we were on cloud nine.
 We both wanted to teach her so much.
 We agreed that both Greek and English would be spoken in the home.
 He would speak to her in Greek and I would speak to her in English.
 As a result, she became fluent in both languages.
-For example, when we were both in a room with her and she was talking, she would be looking at me and talking in English, and then would turn to her father and continue her conversation in Greece.
+For example, when we were both in a room with her and she was talking, she would be looking at me and talking in English, and then would turn to her father and continue her conversation in Greek.
 It amazed us.

 My husband had always been a work-a-holic and would not only work the hours of operation in the country, but would also work evenings and weekends, including Sundays.
 But prior to my daughter coming along, he always made time for me on weekends.
 However, once we became parents, things changed.
 He got deeper into this work and the only time he would give us was Sunday afternoon.
-As time went by, the that time we had spent together became non-existent.
+As time went by, the time we had spent together became non-existent.

 By the time my daughter was two, me and my husband began to grow apart.
 He got even deeper into his work and began working long hours.
 There was not much of conversation left between the two of us anymore and when we did talk, it was about the business.
 He was always tired and didn’t have much time for us when he came home from work.
 I spent all my time with my daughter, and he spent all his time at work.
 And that’s where the story of this blog begins.

 I gave the guy almost two years to work on the marriage, but during that time, he refused to do so.
 By the end of the second year, I had had enough.
 Things had gotten so bad between us and he still refused to work on the marriage.
 There were threats of kidnapping charges that entire last year I was there from fear that I would be leaving with our daughter.
 So the only way for me to leave was to say I was going home for a visit.
 Once gone, I started rebuilding my life.
-We continued communicating for a year and a half on a daily basis and I was hoping that he would change and if he would have, I would consider returning.
+We continued communicating for a year and a half on a daily basis and I was hoping that he would change and if he would have, I would have considered returning.
 Unfortunately, that never happened.
 He went on with his life and so did I. There has been very little communication since then even though we have a daughter together.

 Once back in the states, my first husband came looking for me when he heard I returned from Greece.
 I didn’t even know he knew I had been there for nine years.
 When he found me, we began talking like two old friends.
 We spoke of the relationships we had been in with other people and laughed a lot about the past we shared.
 We were there for one another to talk to whenever we needed conversation.
 I remember one specific conversation we had when a mutual friend of ours committed suicide.
 We talked about how we were two individuals alone, and if we were to die, no one would ever know it.
 We felt we were destined to be alone for the rest of our lives.